Last Updated on by

 By ”appropriate person” I mean the most influential person; that person that has the highest chance of landing you your dream job.

-This ensures that two favorable things happen to your application.
+This ensures that two favourable things happen to your application.

 You drastically reduce the number of hands your application passes through before it gets to the final decision maker.